github/opensource.guide/_articles/best-practices.md

 ## What does it mean to be a maintainer?

 If you maintain an open source project that a lot of people use, you may have noticed you're coding less and responding to issues more.

+In the early stages of a project, you're experimenting with new ideas and making decisions based on what you want.
+As your project increases in popularity, you'll find yourself working with your users and contributors more.

 Maintaining a project requires more than code.
 These tasks are often unexpected, but they're just as important to a growing project.
 We've gathered a few ways to make your life easier, from documenting processes to leveraging your community.